ekkehard-morgenstern/randpath/README.md

 ## Building

 To compile the test programs, run the following commands:

 `gcc -Wall -o test_randseed test_randseed.c`

 `./build-test2-randseed`

-You have to install the GCC compiler (package "gcc" or "build-essential" or similar) and the "libpng" development package (package "ligpng-dev" or similar).
+You have to install the GCC compiler (package "gcc" or "build-essential" or similar) and the "libpng" development package (package "libpng-dev" or similar).
 The source code has been written for and tested with Linux only.

 ## Usage